Charley Hullah is a London-based writer-producer, sound designer and content creator.

-Charley, who creates under the his surname name HULLAH, is inspired to create music by a passion for nightlife and its culture.
-In his own releases he is inspired to create by artists such as Everything but the Girl, Real Lies, Portishead and Pet Shop Boys.
-80s synth-pop and PC music inspire the character of the releases under his duo Futuretape.
+Charley, who produces and performs under the name HULLAH, is creatively driven by a passion for nightlife culture and stories from the queer community.
+His own releases are inspired by artists such as Everything but the Girl, Real Lies, Portishead and Pet Shop Boys.

-Wrapped in the sonic flavours of trip-hop, 90s house and synth-pop, his work both feels and sounds nocturnal, and are complemented by the themes expressed in his lyrics: city living, alienation, ambition and a sense of dejection.
-His work is introspective and often solitary in tone and offers insight into how he navigates his way through the noise and distortion of everyday city life.
+Wrapped in the sonic flavours of trip-hop, 90’s house and synth-pop, HULLAH’s work emulates a nocturnal spirit, and is complemented by the themes of city living, alienation, ambition and a sense of dejection – commonly expressed through his lyrics.
+His work, both introspective and solitary in tone, offers insight into how he navigates his way through the noise and distortion of everyday city life.

-Before gaining a BA in songwriting at ICMP, a course that encouraged him to explore the relationship between production, sound and lyric, he produced tracks in collaboration with the Amy Winehouse Foundation through participation in the Amy’s Yard programme.
-Here, he gained an insight into prosody – how the timbre of production can match and support themes expressed within a lyric.
+HULLAH obtained a BA in songwriting at The Institute of Contemporary Music Performance (ICMP), a course where he explored the relationship between production, sound and lyric.
+He has also produced tracks in collaboration with the Amy Winehouse Foundation through participation in the Amy’s Yard programme where he gained an insight into prosody – how the timbre of production can match and support themes expressed within a lyric.

 Along with his music production and songwriting, HULLAH also undertakes freelance design, social media and content management roles at the Music Managers Forum, the Artist & Manager Awards and Alight Media.

 HULLAH also works with Cardboard Citizens, a non-profit organisation that supports peoples’ development through theatre.
 With them, HULLAH has been a sound-designer and has created numerous soundscapes for a number of their shows, including Violet Nights and Resistance Theatre.
 In addition, HULLAH has run various online and in-person music making workshops as part of the organisation’s Act Now programme.
 An overview of the online workshop series, Making Music from Nothing, can be accessed here.